Intermittent time series forecasting: local vs global models: Probabilistic models for intermittent time series

 \subsection{Forecast distributions}

-A distribution for intermittent time series should have both a probability mass in zero and a long upper tail to quantify the probability of large spikes in demand.
+A distribution for intermittent time series should have both a probability mass at zero and a long upper tail to quantify the probability of large spikes in demand.

-\paragraph{Negative binomial} The negative binomial has both characteristics; it is thus often used with intermittent demand \citep{Kolassa_2016, Long_Bui_Oktavian_Schmidt_Bergmeir_Godahewa_Lee_Zhao_Condylis_2025}.
+\paragraph*{Negative binomial} The negative binomial has both characteristics; it is thus often used with intermittent demand \citep{Kolassa_2016, spiliotis2021product, Long_Bui_Oktavian_Schmidt_Bergmeir_Godahewa_Lee_Zhao_Condylis_2025}.
 We write:

-where $\binomp \in (0, 1)$ and $r>0$.
+where $\binomp \in (0, 1)$, and $r>0$.
 The distribution can have a long upper tail even when its mean is low, because of \textit{overdispersion}: $\mathrm{Var}[Y]=\frac{\mathbb{E}[Y]}{p} > \mathbb{E}[Y]$.
-For this flexibility it generally preferred \citep{Kolassa_2016} to the Poisson distribution when modeling intermittent time series; it is is anyway bound to be unimodal.
+For this flexibility it is generally preferred \citep{Kolassa_2016} over the Poisson distribution when modeling intermittent time series; it is nonetheless bound to be unimodal.